voronianski/node-tweet-cli/README.md

 ### tweet logout

-The ``tweet logout`` command unauthorizes your @twitter account from node-tweet-cli.'
+The ``tweet logout`` command unauthorizes your twitter account from node-tweet-cli.'

 ```bash
 $: tweet logout